 The richness I achieve comes from nature, the source of my inspiration.Claude Monet

 The Royal Botanic Gardens are located on the outskirts of London, England.
 With an extraordinary diversity of plants, including more than 14,000 trees, it is a beautiful landscape.

 This six and a half minute tour covers much of the grounds, and highlights the top ten attractions, which include a palace, Chinese pagoda, and even a treetop walkway!

-This is a terrific tour of a garden I was somehow completely unfamiliar with (and now can’t wait to visit!)
+This is a terrific tour of a garden I was somehow completely unfamiliar with.
+Now, I can’t wait to visit!

-In just two minutes this tour showcases more than seven million tulips, daffodils, and hyacinths.
+In a short two minutes this tour showcases more than seven million tulips, daffodils, and hyacinths.
 Filmed in April 2020, this is heaven for tulip-lovers like me!
 The colors are absolutely stunning.